CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_intro.md

 :::
 # Overview

-The two tasks are based on two common listening scenarios:
+The tasks are based on two common listening scenarios:
 - Task 1: headphones.
 - Task 2: in the car.